lukeegorham/C_UAS/Documentation/IssueTracker.md

 -

 ## Discovery Drone
-- Buid a 650 drone
+- Build a 650 drone

 ## Ground Camera
 - Exposure set too high
-- Unable to point given direction and elevation
+- Missing functionality to point given a direction and elevation

 ## GUI
 - ~40sec delay in display of radar location